omid/Persian-Calendar-for-Gnome-Shell/.github/ISSUE_TEMPLATE/bug_report.md

 Please check the closed issues as well.

+Have you read the troubleshooting section of the README file?

 - You can open an issue in Persian/Farsi or any other language also.
 - You don't need to fill all the sections below.
 - You can remove any of the sections you want.